Emilie Hesseldal: Iceland (2019–2020)

-Back in Denmark (2020–present)
+Back in Denmark (2020–2022)

 Hesseldal signed with Danish team BMS Herlev for the 2020–2021 season.
 The season ended with BMS winning the Danish championship and Hesseldal receiving the finals MVP award.
 In 19 league games she averaged 12.5 points, 10.3 rebounds, 3.7 assists and a league leading 3.1 steals per game.

 Prior to the 2021–2022 season, Hesseldal signed with newly formed AKS Falcon, a joint team of Ajax København Sportsgymnasium (AKS) and Falcon Basketball.
 In April 2022, she won the Danish championship and was named the Finals MVP for the second straight season after Falcon swept SISU in the Dameligaen finals.
 In the championship game, she posted 28 points and 28 rebounds.
 For the season, she averaged 18.1 points, 16.9 rebounds, 5.5 assists, 3.2 steals and 1.5 blocks and was named the leagues MVP.

+Sweden (2022–2023)

+Hesseldal played for IK Eos in the Basketligan dam for the 2022–2023 season where she averaged 15.8 points, 12.1 rebounds and 3.9 assists per game.

+Australia NBL1 (2023)

+Following the season in Sweden, Hesseldal signed with Knox Raiders of the NBL1 South.

+Back in Iceland (2023–present)

+In August 2023, Hesseldal returned to Iceland and signed with Úrvalsdeild club Njarðvík.

+On 22 March 2025, she won the Icelandic Cup for the second time after Njarðvík beat Grindavík in the Cup finals.
+In the Cup finals she had 14 points and 20 rebounds.
+She helped Njarðvík reach the 2025 finals where they lost to Haukar.
+Following the season she signed with Grindavík.